 The SOME Center for Employment Training application process is quick and easy!
 Admission is rolling—start when you’re ready, no need to wait until a semester starts.

 - Social Security Card or official documentation from the Social Security Administration

 - Negative TB/PPD test results within the past 12 months

-A high school diploma or GED is not required.
-If you have a high school diploma or a GED, please bring those documents when applying.
+- A high school diploma or GED is not required.
+If you have a high school diploma or a GED, please provide proof when applying.